Cowboy Style: Music video

 The music video for "Cowboy Style" was directed by Michael Williams and taped at a sound check at one of the Intimate and Live shows in June 1998.
 The music video was dubbed with the radio edit, and it was featured on the CD single.
 The music video was released on the DVD version of Greatest Hits 87–99 in June 2003.
-Minogue performed "Cowboy Style" on the Australian morning TV series Hey Hey It's Saturday.

 Live performances

+Minogue performed "Cowboy Style" on the Australian morning TV series Hey Hey It's Saturday.
 Minogue included the song on the set list for her 1998 concert tour Intimate and Live.
 The performance was recorded on 30 June and 1 July at Capitol Theatre in Sydney, and appeared on the related CD and DVD.
 The live version also appeared on her promotional single "Dancing Queen".
 "Cowboy Style" was included on her 2002 Australian and European Fever Tour.
 The performance featured Minogue standing on a level of staircases, dressed in a bright-pink sleeveless jacket with white cargo pants.
 The performance was recorded on 4 May 2002 at Manchester Arena in Manchester, England, and was released on 4 November that same year.
 The song's most recent performance was on the Showgirl: The Homecoming Tour in 2006.
 The performance was recorded on 12 November 2006 in Sydney, Australia and was released as a double CD set.